Women in World War I: Ottoman Empire

 Women had limited front line roles, being nurses and providing a subsidiary work force of emergency medical personnel.
 This was in response to the lack of manpower available since the empire was battling on multiple fronts, forcing the conscription of most of its male population.
 This medical workforce of women was made possible through organizations created by the government and international organizations, such as the Red Cross.

-Women such as Safiye Huseyin risked her life working on the Resit Pasa Hospital Ship for wounded soldiers.
+Women such as Safiye Huseyin risked their lives working on the Resit Pasa Hospital Ship for wounded soldiers.
 This ship took in wounded Ottoman soldiers from the Dardanelles and was oftentimes bombarded by enemy planes and other ships.

 Women were also given limited roles in employment positions by the IOEW (Islamic Organization for the Employment of Women), an organization formed in 1916 with the aim to "protect women by finding them work and by making them accustomed to making a living in an honorable way".
 This was a necessary step to find workers to continue production of military goods while most of the available male population was off fighting the war.
 The IOEW would prove to be responsible for a majority of the increase in female labor force in the military industrial industry in the 1916–1917.
 For example, over 900 women were employed by the organization at the military footwear factory in Beykoz.
-However the fate of the organization would come to an end after the termination of orders from the military and the NDL at the end of the world war.
+However, the fate of the organization would come to an end after the termination of orders from the military and the NDL at the end of the world war.
 This led to a decrease for a need of female workers and a gradual decrease in the labor force employed by the organization in the year following the war, and an eventual closure of all of its factories and disbandment of the IOEW.

-Along with an increase demand in labor forces came the increase in White collared and Civil service roles for women, tho to a much lesser degree then men, the mass mobilization of the male workforce prompted the nation to speed up the process of allowing urban, educated Muslim women into white collared jobs.
-Through the discrimination of non-Muslim populations with policies such as the deportation of non-Muslims in 1915 this opened up a lot more jobs for Ottoman women for entrepreneurial roles within the country's economy.
-When the Ottoman Empire outlawed the use of any language except for Turkish in March 1916 also granted new opportunities for Ottoman women that knew Turkish and other foreign languages with a specific focus given to women through organizations such as the Ottoman School of Commerce which specifically opened a branch for women.
+Along with an increased demand in labor forces came an increase in White collared and Civil service roles for women, though to a much lesser degree than men.
+The mass mobilization of the male workforce prompted the nation to speed up the process of allowing urban, educated Muslim women into white collared jobs.
+The discrimination of non-Muslim populations with policies such as the deportation of non-Muslims in 1915 opened up a lot more jobs for Ottoman women for entrepreneurial roles within the country's economy.
+When the Ottoman Empire outlawed the use of any language except for Turkish in March 1916, it in turn granted new opportunities for Ottoman women that knew Turkish and other foreign languages with a specific focus given to women through organizations such as the Ottoman School of Commerce, which opened a branch specifically for women.
 The IOEW also provided women with administrative jobs and served as an intermediary for the school to allocate women students as interns in commercial and financial institutions throughout the country.